lofenemy/node/README.md

 // Event loop.
 Concurency in Node with through libuv library.
 // Require function execute all code inside of module as a usual javascript code then caches it and import that as usual variable
 // When event loop has no any functions for executing it shots down, until any function will be received as function for executing.

+Event loop is a kind of infinite cycle.
+Each iteration is called as 'tick'.
+Here there is analogie of tack of CPU.
+But unlike tacts, the cycle of event loop can go on for long time.